Opentrons/opentrons/api/docs/v2/new_modules.rst

    :widths: 30 80
    :header-rows: 1

-   * - Robot module
+   * - Robot Model
-     - Deck Placement
+     - Temperature Module Deck Placement
    * - Flex
      - In any deck slot in column 1 or 3.
 You could put it in slot A3, but you'd need to move the trash bin first.
    * - OT-2